Capital Intensive Definition

 - The competition will be strong.
 We argued that capital heavy companies are safe from competition because of their high barriers.
 However, in case there is a competition, the competition will be quite strong—the example of Boeing Vs. Airbus is a great one.
 Until they both are the only players, they had market dominance and controlled the prices.
 However, when the Brazilian government helped the barrier in becoming one of the major airplane manufacturers by subsidizing them, it took a huge chunk of market share because of cheaper planes.
 It explains how, even though capital intensive companies are safe and the probability of competition is low, the possible losses are high once competition comes in once competition comes in.

 There are multiple reasons and decisions that go into whether the company should be capital intensive or not.
-There are businesses where initial high capital is not a choice (utilities, power, automobiles) and there is a business where high capital intensive nature is a choice (streaming, software, etc.).
-Looking at the current companies, the power they hold, the ability of them to keep the market share, one can take a decision regarding how capital intensive his company or project should be.
+There are businesses where initial high capital is not a choice (utilities, power, automobiles), and there is a business where high capital intensive nature is a choice (streaming, software, etc.).
+Looking at the current companies, the power they hold, the ability of them to keep the market share, one can decide how capital intensive his company or project should be.

-This has been a guide to what is Capital Intensive and its definition.
+This article has been a guide to what is Capital Intensive and its definition.
 Here we discuss the example of the high capital intensive industries along with its advantages and disadvantages.
 You can learn more about accounting from following articles –